 The Stonehill Career Development offers extensive assistance to students seeking employment, pursuing advanced studies or participating in postgraduate service opportunities.
 By working with our mentors, students are empowered to build lifelong career management skills.

 - Education Mock Interview Week – Alumni in administrative positions in school districts prepare students for job interviews.

 - Externships and internships in New York; Washington, D.C.; and Los Angeles (weeklong and semesterlong programs) give students critical field experiences.

-- CDC staff members regularly work with Education Department faculty to present programs on preparing for teaching jobs from resume and cover letters to interviewing.
+- Career Development staff members regularly work with Education Department faculty to present programs on preparing for teaching jobs from resume and cover letters to interviewing.

 Whether learning in a Stonehill classroom or working in the field as student teachers, secondary education candidates learn to navigate the intricacies of today’s classrooms, from inclusivity to highly effective teaching practices to social-emotional learning.

 Our secondary education graduates have gone on to teach across the country and have been accepted at graduate programs with outstanding reputations.
 Locations where you can find Stonehill secondary education graduates: